 - If you prefer or out of maple syrup, you can swap it with honey.

-- If you are not a fan of ground oats, you can just omit them.
+- If you are not a fan of rolled oats, you can just omit them.
 It will still turn out great.

 - Freezing Options: These muffins freeze well.
 To do so, let them cool to room temperature, place them in an airtight container or a Ziploc bag, and place in the freezer.
 To serve, you can warm them up in a microwave for 30 seconds or in a preheated 300-degree oven for 5 minutes or so without the need to thaw.